-SIP Trunking is an optimized method of delivering unified communications over the Internet or any IP based network (e.g. dedicated line for voice).
+SIP Trunking is an optimized method of delivering unified communications over the Internet or any IP-based network (e.g. dedicated line for voice).
 If you are looking for a more complex definition, SIP stands for Session Initiation Protocol.
 SIP is a protocol that transports signaling packets between your PBX and its peer.
-And Trunks are the IP connections that enable voice and video calls transmissions.
+And Trunks are the IP connections that enable voice and video call transmissions.

 Main benefits of SIP Trunking

 There are numerous advantages associated with the use of SIP Trunking:

 SIP Trunking eliminates the mediators between the telecom providers and their customers which means less charging fees for the company.
 The call rates for internal calls within a company that has implemented SIP Trunking are free.
 Its technical simplicity significantly reduces the costs related to the installation, configuration, maintenance, hardware, and upscaling.
 Due to the lightweight structure of SIP technology and the absence of a bulky, physical infrastructure SIP Trunking is considered to be a cost-efficient solution for managing the company’s unified communications.

 Minimal initial investments and significant cost savings are the reasons why SIP Trunking is so attractive to businesses.
 In most cases, the old phone system can remain in place, with no need for major changes in technical equipment.
 Cost transparency and lack of major investment need result in fast ROI.
 Companies report up to a 40% decrease in their communication expenses.

 Telephony services with Sip Trunking are highly adjustable.
 Lines can be added or removed with no physical restructuring within the limits of the available bandwidth.
 In times of high-demand channels or other add-ons, communication services can be easily scaled on.
 And when needed can be removed with no extra charges.